 Currently, ICTD 2019 has rooms blocked for conference attendees at the following locations:

-- Deadline to reserve rooms is November 30
+50 rooms available, deadline to reserve rooms is November 15

-- Deadline to reserve rooms is November 15
+100 rooms available, deadline to reserve rooms is November 30

 We can request more rooms to be blocked depending on the number of registrants.
 Additional options include other hotels in the area and AirBnB.
 There are five star hotels like the Pride Plaza, Radisson Blu, Courtyard Marriott, and WelcomHeritage Mani Mansion.
 Four star hotels will be relatively cheaper and include the Royal Orchid, Grand Bhagwati, Country Inn and Suites, Lemon Tree Hotels, and Fortune Hotels.
 AirBnBs near IIM-A are also available; you can search for accommodation near IIM, Vastrapur.